cardboard-iguana/cardboard-iguana.com/notes/sql-injection.md

 * `user()` and `current_user()`
 * `version()` or `@@version`

+The `GROUP_CONCAT()` function can be useful here: It concatenates fields (and arbitrary strings) in a row, and then further groups rows separated by commas (or by a string specified using SEPARATOR).

 It's worth checking out the Jurassic Park CTF for an example of how to use union-based SQLi (it's a little hard to summarize).

+### Authentication Bypasses

+The trick here is that most login forms use the backing database for authentication, so all we need to do is return a “true” result — we don’t really need to guess anyone’s password.
+Sometimes we don’t even need to know a username (though I suspect that in practice this may lead to weird authorization problems).

+### Out-of-Band

+Out-of-band SQLi only works if the application or database makes external calls (preferably to a system we control!) based on the results of a database query (that we can inject into).
+Thus, there are always two channels — an attack channel and a data channel.

+DNS is a popular data channel for out-of-band SQLi attacks.

 ## References